 Good moms deserve great sex.

-As a perinatal therapy practice, all of our clients are experiencing changes, and sometimes challenges, to their sexual wellness.
+As a reproductive therapy practice, all of our clients are experiencing changes, and sometimes challenges, to their sexual wellness.
 Maybe you’re timing sex to try to get pregnant (or not), or your sex drive is different after months of trying to conceive, or after experiencing a pregnancy or baby loss.
 Sex might different since giving birth, since a perineal tear or a c-section scar?
 Perhaps you’re thinking back to the sex drive and desire you used to have and longing for what you used to have. … or maybe you’re finding your desires and interests have evolved and changed.

 So much of the work we do here is with people who have a lot going on with their vulvas, vaginas [and other parts!] and we are here to support you and your sexual wellness.